RwandaGloria/todo-app/README.md

 # TodoApp

 Welcome to TodoApp!
-This is an API designed for managing to-do tasks and uses JWT Based Authentication
+This is an API service designed for managing to-do tasks and uses JWT Based Authentication

 # Installation